ConstraintLayout/constraintlayout.github.io/tricks/centring.md

 ---
 ### Centring

-A common thing that we need to do in layouts is centre an item either within the parent, relative to a sibline view, or even relative to an edge of a sibling view.
+A common thing that we need to do in layouts is centre an item either within the parent, relative to a sibling view, or even relative to an edge of a sibling view.
 In this article we'll look at techniques to achieve all of these.

-Centring is usually done on a view which has an intrinsic `android:layout_[width|height]="wrap_content"`.
+Centring is usually done on a view which has an intrinsic size defined by `android:layout_[width|height]="wrap_content"`.
 All of the examples will follow that pattern.

 #### Centring in the parent in the editor